Castlemaine, Victoria: Gold rush: a city develops

 A court house was established on what is today known as Goldsmith Crescent, Castlemaine near the new government camp.
 Stores were also established nearby.

 The first official Post Office at Castlemaine, named "Forrest Creek", opened on 1 March 1852.
 (Renamed the Castlemaine Post Office on 1 January 1854.)
 The first official Post Office was established after "The Argus" (Melbourne) correspondent at Forest Creek had an article published in November 1851 that put the case forward for a Post Office to be established somewhere between the Forest Creek goldfield and Kyneton.
 At the same time (November 1851) he described the Forest Creek diggings as having many businesses such as stores and licensed hawkers and "at least 8000 persons on the two creeks (Forest and Barker)".
 The need pointed out in "The Argus" in November 1851 had resulted in an unofficial Post Office being established on the diggings at Chewton (Forest Creek) in December 1851, a Post Office then described as being "on the most central part of the diggings".

 On 15 February 1853 town lots were offered for sale.
-By that time the first Castlemaine District Hospital had been opened, the gaol had been built, and Castlemaine was moving from 'tent' town to bricks and mortar.
+By that time the first Castlemaine District Hospital had been opened, the jail had been built, and Castlemaine was moving from 'tent' town to bricks and mortar.
+Notable prominent businesswoman Fanny Finch was running a restaurant and lodging house at Forest Creek at this time.

 A local government was formed on 23 April 1855 and was later to become the Town of Castlemaine and in 1965 became the City of Castlemaine.
 However, with municipal amalgamations in the early 1990s, Castlemaine lost its 'City' status and is now simply the largest town in the Shire.

 The Theatre Royal opened in 1856 to provide entertainment for the gold diggers, with a notable performance being provided by the world-renowned Lola Montes and her celebrated Spider Dance.
 It remains mainland Australia's oldest continuously operating theatre.

 In 1859, the historic Castlemaine Football Club was established.
 Evidence makes it the second oldest football club in Australia and one of the oldest football clubs in the world.